Mediatek-Cloud/mcs-resources/content/zh-TW/7681_firmware_update--cn/README.md

 ## Resources

-- Mobile APK: MediaTek Cloud Sandbox Mobile Application for Android **(>= 2.5.0)** [Dowbload here](https://s3.cn-north-1.amazonaws.com.cn/mtk.linkit/mcs-latest-production-release.apk).
-Please check your Android application version is above 2.5.0.
+- Mobile APK: MediaTek Cloud Sandbox Mobile Application for Android **( version 2.5.0 or above )**.
+[Download here](https://s3.cn-north-1.amazonaws.com.cn/mtk.linkit/mcs-latest-production-release.apk).
 - 7681 Latest Firmware(2015/05/25): [MT7681_sta_header_cn.bin](https://s3.cn-north-1.amazonaws.com.cn/mtk.linkit/mcs-resources/firmwares/MT7681_sta_header.bin).
 With ability to show 7681's Mac Address.
-(This firmware is for MCS China environment, if you are using MCS Global site, please go to [this page](https://mcs.mediatek.com/resources/latest/7681_firmware_update/) to download the firmware for MCS Global site.)
+(This firmware is for MCS China environment.
+If you are using MCS Global, please go to MCS Global site to download the firmware for MCS Global.)

 ## Steps For 7681 Update

 1. Update 7681 with latest firmware.
-Please follow [MediaTek LinkIt Connect 7681 Developer’s Guide: 3.2 Firmware uploader](https://labs.mediatek.com/fileMedia/download/60b77480-f08e-46de-b4ab-513916dcff75) for further information.
+Please follow MediaTek LinkIt Connect 7681 Developer’s Guide: 3.2 Firmware uploader at MediaTek Labs website for further information.
 It's recommended to follow `3.2 Firmware uploader`, and use syntax like below:

 	on Windows